limepepper/limepepper.debug/roles/gnome_keyring/README.md

 ## Incident summary

-Some time on the 21/May I reboot my desktop due to package updates, upon opening (I believe) vscode, I was presented with a "The login keyring did not get unlocked when you logged into your computer" dialog, requesting a password.
+At the time of the incident, I had rebooted my desktop due to package updates, upon opening (I believe) vscode, I was presented with a "The login keyring did not get unlocked when you logged into your computer" dialog, requesting a password.
 When I entered my login password, it was not accepted.
 I tried a bunch of different passwords, and then checked the `login.keyring` file, which had been recently updated.